 The following circumstance of no small importance, or, to be more exact, of great importance, should also be borne in mind.
 Hydro-electric stations abroad, particularly in the United States and Canada, have been built chiefly with a view to utilising the most effective part of the water power resources at favourable construction sites having rock foundations.
-In the U.S.S.R., owing to historical conditions, use has been made in the first place of water power resources situated in the plains, which entails the construction of hydro-power plants on soft foundations. specialists have worked out the Soviet technical hydro-construction fundamentals of on non-rock foundations.
-The power projects on rivers flowing through plains required relatively larger capital investments, and were relatively less efficient, than the American hydroelectric stations.
+In the U.S.S.R., owing to historical conditions, use has been made in the first place of water power resources situated in the plains, which entails the construction of hydro-power plants on soft foundations.
+Soviet specialists have worked out the technical fundamentals of hydro-construction on non-rock foundations.
+The power projects on rivers flowing through plains required relatively larger capital investments, and were relatively less efficient, than the American hydro-electric stations.